taielab/awesome-hacking-lists/README.md

 - [ADB-Toolkit](https://github.com/ASHWIN990/ADB-Toolkit) - ADB-Toolkit V2 for easy ADB tricks with many perks in all one.
 ENJOY!
 - [cruze-the-web](https://github.com/nagarajcruze/cruze-the-web) - a simple script to do basic to advanced recon.... in simple words -&gt; a script to automate all the lazy recon flow of the hunter with the tools great people have developed.
 - [subvenom](https://github.com/rotemreiss/subvenom) - Enumerate subdomains using multiple tools for bigger scope enumeration.
-- [ehtools](https://github.com/entynetproject/ehtools) - Wi-Fi tools keep getting more and more accessible to beginners, and the Ehtools Framework is a framework of serious penetration tools that can be explored easily from within it.
-This powerful and simple tool can be used for everything from installing new add-ons to grabbing a WPA handshake in a matter of seconds.
-Plus, it's easy to install, set up, and utilize.
 - [Tools](https://github.com/V2RaySSR/Tools) - 波仔常用的一些工具包
 - [VBS-Loader](https://github.com/LimerBoy/VBS-Loader) - :crystal_ball: Generate a VBS script that will download and execute your file
 - [pentest-recon](https://github.com/Anof-cyber/pentest-recon) - Web application pentesting recon